 Hey, I'm Amelia Moseley and you're watching BTN.
-Thanks for joining us again.
-Let's see what's coming upon today's show.
-We find out why these pandas have an important diplomatic job, meet kids writing poems for peace and learn why France wants fashion to slow down.
-But first today...
+Thanks for hanging out with us again.
+Let's see what's coming up on today's show.
+We find out why these Pandas have an important diplomatic job, meet kids writing poems for peace and learn why France wants fashion to slow down.